LelsersLasers/ImageConvertBot/README.md

-# ImageConvertBot
+# Image Convert Bot

-Image type converter Discord bot written in Elixir
+Image type converter Discord bot written in Elixir.

+## Usage

+In Discord, attach images then for the comment say: `!convert <type>` (where type `png`, `jpeg`, etc.) and the bot will reply with images converted to the specified type.